pulumi/pulumi/docs/design/mupack.md

 ## Mu Intermediate Language (MuIL)

-MuIL is an AST-based intermediate language, unlike some of its relatives, which use lower-level stack or register machines.
-There are three reasons MuIL chooses ASTs over these other forms.
-First, it simplifies the task of writing new MetaMu compilers, something important to the overall Mu ecosystem.
-Second, performance is less important than simplicity; so, although the AST model most likely complicates certain backend optimizations, this matters less to an interpreted environment like Mu than a system that compiles down to machine code.
-Third, it makes writing tools that process MuPacks easier, including MuGL processing tools that reraise AST edits back to the original program text.

-Loads/stores
-    Load literals (null, number, string)
-    Load/store variable (modvar, this, field, local)
-    Model as intrinsic functions:
-        Load/store map element (same as variable?)
-        Load/store array element
-        Array and map intrinsics (ldlen)
-    Different for static vs. dynamic load?
-Branches (ble, bge, lt)
-Calls
-Lambdas
-New (records and classes) / init
-Conversion, isinst, casts(structural plus nominal) Throw
-Try/Catch/Finally  (note: typed to support e.g. Python; TODO: what about exception base class?)
-Operators

-TODO(joe): articulate how failures are conveyed (dynamic, casts, etc).
+MuIL is an AST-based intermediate language.
+This is in contrast to some of its relatives which use lower-level stack or register machines.
+There are three reasons MuIL chooses ASTs over these other forms:

+* First, it simplifies the task of writing new MetaMu compilers, something important to the overall Mu ecosystem.

+* Second, performance is less important than simplicity; so, although the AST model most likely complicates certain backend optimizations, this matters less to an interpreted environment like Mu than a system that compiles down to machine code.
+Especially when considering the cost of provisioning cloud infrastructure (often measured in minutes).

+* Third, it makes writing tools that process MuPacks easier, including MuGL processing tools that reraise AST edits back to the original program text.

+Below is an overview of the AST shapes supported by MuIL.

+### AST Nodes

+TODO: this is just a dumb name listing; eventually we want to specify each and every node type.

+Every MuIL AST node derives from a common base type that includes information about its location in the source code:

+    // Node is a discriminated type for all AST subtypes. interface Node {
+        kind: NodeKind;
+        loc?: Location;
+    }

+    // NodeType contains all legal Node implementations, effectively "sealing" Node. type NodeKind = ...;

+    // Location is a location, possibly a region, in the source code. interface Location {
+        file?: string;   // an optional filename.
+        start: Position; // a starting position in the source text. end?:  Position; // an optional end position (if empty, just a point, not a range).
+    }

+    // Position consists of a 1-indexed `line` and a 0-indexed `column`. interface Position {
+        line:   number; // >= 1
+        column: number; // >= 0
+    }

+#### Definitions

+    interface Definition extends Node {...}
+        interface Module extends Definition {...}
+        interface Variable extends Definition {...}
+            interface Parameter extends Variable {...}
+            interface ModuleProperty extends Variable {...}
+            interface ClassProperty extends Variable, ClassMember {...}
+        interface Function extends Definition {...}
+            interface ModuleMethod extends Function {...}
+            interface ClassMethod extends Function, ClassMember {...}
+        interface Class extends Definition {...}
+        interface ClassMember extends Definition {...}

+#### Statements

+    interface Statement extends Node {...}
+        interface Block extends Statement {...}
+        interface TryCatchFinally extends Statement {...}
+        interface BreakStatement extends Statement {...}
+        interface ContinueStatement extends Statement {...}
+        interface IfStatement extends Statement {...}
+        interface LabeledStatement extends Statement {...}
+        interface ReturnStatement extends Statement {...}
+        interface ThrowStatement extends Statement {...}
+        interface WhileStatement extends Statement {...}
+        interface EmptyStatement extends Statement {...}
+        interface ExpressionStatement extends Statement {...}

+    interface LocalVariableDeclaration

+#### Expressions

+    interface Expression extends Node {...}
+        interface LiteralExpression extends Expression {...}
+            interface NullLiteralExpression extends LiteralExpression {...}
+            interface BoolLiteralExpression extends LiteralExpression {...}
+            interface NumberLiteralExpression extends LiteralExpression {...}
+            interface StringLiteralExpression extends LiteralExpression {...}
+            interface ObjectLiteralLiteralExpression extends LiteralExpression {...}
+        interface LoadVariableExpression extends Expression {...}
+        interface LoadFunctionExpression extends Expression {...}
+        interface LoadDynamicExpression extends Expression {...}
+        interface InvokeFunctionExpression extends Expression {...}
+        interface LambdaExpression extends Expression {...}
+        interface UnaryOperatorExpression extends Expression {...}
+        interface BinaryOperatorExpression extends Expression {...}
+        interface CastExpression extends Expression {...}
+        interface ConditionalExpression extends Expression {...}

 ## Possibly-Controversial Decisions